ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-Author of buy order recieves 5 marscoin vouchers and 50 venuscoin of their tokens get locked.
+The author of buy order receives 5 marscoin vouchers which locks 50 venuscoin of their tokens.
 The 5marscoin amount not filled by the sell order creates a buy order on the target chain.

 ```yml
 # Target blockchain